-So I’ll start off by saying that I am by no means a “Bitcoin OG, ” but I have been around longer than some folks.
-I can still remember buying my first bit of bitcoin back in 2013, right at the top, right before we crashed…
+So I’ll start by saying that I am by no means a “Bitcoin OG, ” but I have been around longer than some folks.
+I can still remember repurchasing my first bit of Bitcoin in 2013, right at the top, directly before we crashed…

-The day we crashed was the day I became a HODLer, and at the time, I hadn’t even heard the word before.
+The day we crashed was when I became a HODLer, and at the time, I hadn’t even heard the word before.
 I hadn’t read the White Paper.
 Heck, I didn’t even know what a blockchain was.
 But “Magic Internet Money” made sense to me.
-It’s like gold in World of Warcraft right?
+It’s like gold in World of Warcraft, right?

 And then there was Coinbase.